Coventry East

 Coventry East is a parliamentary constituency in the city of Coventry in the West Midlands.
 Having previously existed from 1945 to 1974, the seat was re-established for the 2024 general election in the 2023 Periodic Review of Westminster constituencies, formed primarily from the abolished constituency of Coventry North East.
 The current MP is Mary Creagh of the Labour Party; she previously represented Wakefield from 2005 to 2019.

+Constituency profile

+Coventry East is a mostly urban and suburban constituency which covers the eastern and north-eastern neighbourhoods of Coventry, a city in the West Midlands.
+Parts of the city contained within the constituency include Foleshill, Longford, Wyken, Walsgrave on Sowe, Binley and Willenhall.
+Coventry is a historic cathedral city which became an important centre for the British motor industry in the mid-20th century, but suffered a decline after the closure of most factories in the 1980s.
+The constituency has high levels of deprivation, with many areas falling within the 10% most-deprived in England, although the suburb of Binley is more affluent.

+Compared to national averages, residents of Coventry East are generally younger and have low levels of income, education and professional employment.
+The constituency is ethnically diverse; 61% of residents are White, 21% are Asian (primarily Indian) and 11% are Black.
+The Asian population is concentrated around Foleshill, where they make up around half the population, and the constituency has a large Sikh community (6%).
+At the city council, all wards in the constituency are represented by Labour Party councillors.
+Voters in Coventry East strongly supported leaving the European Union in the 2016 referendum with an estimated 61% voting in favour of Brexit compared to 52% nationwide.

 Boundaries

 1945–1974

 1945–1950: The County Borough of Coventry wards of All Saints, Foleshill, Hernall, Hillfields, Longford, Lower Stoke, St Mary's, St Paul's, Upper Stoke, and Walsgrave.

 1950–1974: The County Borough of Coventry wards of Charterhouse and Binley, Longford, Lower Stoke, Upper Stoke, and Walsgrave.

 2024–present

 Following the 2023 Periodic Review of Westminster constituencies which became effective for the 2024 general election, the re-established constituency is composed of the City of Coventry wards of: